YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buffer *BufferT) BufferTFromPtr(errstr unsafe.Pointer)

-Intended for use by functions implementing transaction logic, the method sets :code:`cbuft` in the :code:`BufferT` structure to :code:`errstr`.
+This method is intended for use in advanced cases, such as those encountered internally to the wrapper, when a :code:`BufferT` object must wrap an existing :code:`C.ydb_buffer_t` struct.

 Note: Modifying :code:`errstr`, or accessing memory it references may lead to code that behaves unpredictably and is hard to debug.
-Always “wrap” it using :code:`BufferTFromPtr()` and use the methods for the :code:`BufferT` structure.

 Go BufferT LenAlloc()
 .....................